 - We should be allotted our useless clothes to the street children.

-- The authority is allotted new building to the school.
+- The authority is allotted a new building to the school.

 21. Alternative to

-- He has no alternative to learn English.
+- He has no alternative to learning English.

 - You don’t have any alternative to attending the class.